 [Website]

-We are also offering [incentive] for every referred [customer/client] brought in.
+We’re also offering [incentive] for every [customer/client] you refer.

 Thank you,